Tyrrrz/Tyrrrz.me/src/data/blog-posts/code-behind-for-resourcedictionary-in-wpf/Post.md

 </ResourceDictionary>
 ```

-The value in `x:Class` should be equal to the fully-qualified name of the code-behind class that we've just created.
+The value in `x:Class` should be equal to the fully qualified name of the code-behind class that we've just created.
 Once you set it up, Visual Studio will be able to register event handlers directly in your code-behind, the same way it does for Windows, Pages, etc.